Symbiote231/codeigniter4_shopping-cart/README.md

 # CodeIgniter 4 Application Starter

+My first CodeIgniter4 v4.6.0 running on PHP v8.3, set up in Linux enviroment using Debian 11 Bullseye distro and using MySQL v8.0.37

 ## What is CodeIgniter?

 CodeIgniter is a PHP full-stack web framework that is light, fast, flexible and secure.